AndrewGi/BluetoothMeshRust/README.md

 # Bluetooth Mesh Rust
 Bluetooth Mesh stack implemented in Rust.
-In progress port/rewrite of Ero Bluetooth Mesh
+In progress port/rewrite of Ero Bluetooth Mesh.

+`#[no_std]`
 ## 8 Layer system
 ![The 8 Layer of the Bluetooth Mesh Stack](/mesh_layout.PNG)